openstack/openstack-manuals/doc/arch-design/source/network-focus-prescriptive-examples.rst

 fully mesh with switches to ensure layer-3 connectivity.
 Since GRE is provides an overlay network, Networking is present and uses the Open vSwitch agent in GRE tunnel mode.
-This ensures all devices can reach all other devices and that you can create tenant networks for private addressing links to the load balancer.
+This ensures all devices can reach all other devices and that you can create project networks for private addressing links to the load balancer.

 .. figure:: figures/Network_Web_Services1.png